Friday, October 28, 2016

 San Miguel de Allende - 2008, L Lock photo

-In Mexico, November 1st honors children and infants "Día de los Inocentes”, and adults are honored on November 2nd as "Día de los Muertos".
-The Day of the Dead (People) celebrations in Mexico can be traced back to the Olmec, Zapotec, Mixtec, Mexican or Aztec, Maya, P'urhépecha, and Totonac.
+In Mexico, November 1st honors children and infants, "Día de los Inocentes”, and adults are honored on November 2nd as "Día de Los Muertos".
+The Day of the Dead (People) celebrations in Mexico can be traced to the Olmec, Zapotec, Mixtec, Mexican or Aztec, Maya, P'urhépecha, and Totonac.

 Rituals celebrating the deaths of ancestors have been observed by these people for as long as 2500–3000 years.
-In the pre-Hispanic-era, it was common to keep skulls as trophies and display them during the rituals to symbolize death and rebirth.
-The Dia de los Muertos celebrations include building private altars honoring the deceased, using sugar skulls, marigolds, and the favorite foods and beverages of the departed and visiting graves with these as gifts.
+In the pre-Hispanic era, it was common to keep skulls as trophies and display them during rituals to symbolize death and rebirth.
+The Dia de Los Muertos celebrations include building private altars honoring the deceased, using sugar skulls, marigolds, and the favorite foods and beverages of the departed, and visiting graves with these as gifts.
 Some families leave a pillow and blanket outside the family home to provide a resting place for their loved ones.
 In many places people have picnics at the gravesite of their family members.

 In Morelia, the capital of Michoacán state, it is evolving into a huge tourist attraction.
-Nuevo San Juan Parangaricutiro better known as San Juan Nuevo, located 15 minutes from the city Uruapan features lighting of candles, release of balloons and floating candles, Passage of the Souls walk, a costume contest, music and art.
-Closer to home, in Mérida the Passage of the Souls walk has grown to over fifty thousand participants.
+Nuevo San Juan Parangaricutiro, better known as San Juan Nuevo, located 15 minutes from the city of Uruapan, features lighting of candles, release of balloons and floating candles, Passage of the Souls walk, a costume contest, music, and art.
+Closer to home, in Mérida, the Passage of the Souls walk has grown to over fifty thousand participants.

-October 29th will feature Flamenco Dancers at the Casa de la Cultura esplanda, that’s the area behind the building facing the ocean.
+October 29th will feature Flamenco Dancers at the Casa de la Cultura Espalda, that’s the area behind the building facing the ocean.

 October 30th is the Magical Night of the Souls in the main square by City Hall, with troupes of folkloric dancers.

-But, please remember folks, it’s not Halloween.
-It is a very intimate and personal way of conquering death, by bringing back dead loved ones for a visit with the family.
+It’s not Halloween.
+It is a very intimate and personal way of conquering death by bringing back dead loved ones for a visit with the family.

 November 2nd Festival de las Animas